 We consider the nonparametric two-way interaction model and propose a method to select important main effect and interaction effect terms simultaneously.
 Our method is based on backfitting local constant smoothing.
 Interaction selection is achieved by solving a constrained optimization problem to identify which main effect and interaction effect terms favor an infinity smoothing bandwidth.
-We establish the selection consistency for the proposed method.
-Simulation examples and a real-data example illustrate its competitive finite-sample performance.
+We establish selection consistency for the proposed method.
+Simulation examples and a real data example are used to illustrate its competitive finitesample performance.